Information for Families

 Camper Applications - Camp fills up quickly.
 Send in camper applications early to reserve a spot.

-Three-Week 2019 Schedule - Camp will consist of three one-week sessions this summer.
+Two-Week 2019 Schedule - Camp will consist of three one-week sessions this summer.
 Camp sessions run Monday through Friday.

 - Session 1: June 3 to June 7